5 ways to use Design Thinking in your daily routine

 5. Embrace Risk and Failure

 Designers are masters of innovative thinking for one major reason: they’re comfortable with risk and failure.

 If you’re committed to incorporating design thinking into your daily life, you must overcome the fear of failure.

 It’s only when you accept (and even embrace) the possibility of failure that you can create truly groundbreaking ideas and solutions.

-For more tips on how to boost your creativity, check out these 6 Design Quotes to Inspire Brand Greatness.
 If you’re looking for a great place to store your brand assets, don’t forget to check out our features for marketers and designers, or see how Brandfolder Digital Asset Management can help your brand be more productive.